-If you’re thinking of becoming a guide, and you’d like to accept some sort of payment or benefit for taking people fishing, hunting, rafting, biking, hiking, rock climbing or other similar outdoor activity on land you do not own or control, you first must be registered through the Marine Board.
+If you’re thinking of becoming a guide, and you’d like to accept some sort of payment or benefit for assisting or instructing people on fishing, hunting, rafting, biking, hiking, rock climbing, bird watching, photographing or other similar outdoor activity on land or water you do not own or control, you first must be registered through the Marine Board.
 An Oregon Outfitter Guide registration allows you to guide in Oregon.
 It does not take the place of local, state or federal use permits, and is required to be issued a permit from federal agencies such as the US Forest Service, Bureau of Land Management or National Parks.
 Make sure to check with other agencies to determine if any local, state or federal permits are required to provide guided activities on those lands/water.
 Links to our applications and forms are to the right, or you can apply online at our Boat Oregon Store .
-Please call the Outfitter Guide desk for additional assistance or e-mail us at email@example.com.
+Please call the Outfitter Guide desk for additional assistance or e-mail us at firstname.lastname@example.org.

 A Certificate of Liability Insurance not less than $500,000 combined single limit per occurrence covering the Outfitter Guide and their employees which result in bodily injury or property damage must be current and on file at the Marine Board.
 The certificate must match the name and/or business name on the application; list the Marine Board as the certificate holder; list the operations (activities) covered and if applicable, the types and number of boats used.

 A current certificate issued to the Outfitter Guide and each employee or party of interest that meets the minimum standards set by the American Red Cross (Internet courses with no hands-on testing of CPR skills are not acceptable).
 Contact our office for a list of acceptable providers if you are unsure.
 A copy of the certificate for the Outfitter Guide must be submitted.
 The Outfitter Guide is responsible to make sure all employees carry valid First Aid /CPR certification.